OpenCLIM/workflow-diagrams/README.md

 Each directory contains an illustration of a workflow created using https://app.diagrams.net

-The diagrams are available as SVG or PNG images and PDF documents
+The diagrams are available as PNG images and drawio (XML) files